MichealRollins-Green/Driver-ASE/README.md

 #### shapeit(GLIBC v2.12 if using Centos or other distrobutions that don't support GLIBC version 2.20)

 download link - https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html

-Place the compressed archive in the Driver-ASE-bin directory and decompress it.

 #### Installing shapeit